lyrm/mrmime/README.md

 - [RFC2049][rfc2049]: MIME Part Five: Conformance Criteria and Examples
 - [RFC6532][rfc6532]: Internationalized Email Headers

-`mrmime` was made with [`angstrom`][angstrom] to be able to parse mails and try to do the _best-effort_.
-From a bunch of mails (2 billions), `mrmime` is able to parse all of them - however, results can diverge from what you expect.
+To parse mails, `mrmime` uses [`angstrom`][angstrom] and does it best according to rfc recommendations.
+It has be tested over more than 2 billions mails and is able to parse all of them.
+However, results are not always what was expected due to ?.

-In other side, `mrmime` is able to generate valid mail from an OCaml description.
+`mrmime` also enables to generate valid mails from an OCaml description.
+Generation abides by the following rules:
-Generation follows some rules:
-- stream produced emits only line per line
+- produced streams emit lines one by one
-- we do the _best-effort_ to limit lines by 78 characters
+- it does its best to limit lines to 78 characters
-- we follows [RFC6532][rfc6532] and emit UTF-8 mail
+- generated mails follow [RFC6532][rfc6532] and use UTF-8 encoding

 ## How to parse a mail?

-We have different ways to parse a mail and it's depends of what you want.
-In fact, in some ways, you should be interesting only by the header part.
-In some others cases, you probably want bodies.
-We decide to separate these tasks into 2 API (which differ) to fit under some constraints.

-For example, if you want to extract only the header, we probably want to take care about memory consumption - if you want, for example, to implement a SMTP server and where only the header is interesting.

-An _stream API_ is provided in this case and from this, we are able to implement a DKIM checker which needs only one-pass to verify your mail.

-In other side, if you want to extract bodies of your mail, parser provided is not a _stream_ parser where we need to extract bodies from a _multipart_ mail.
-An explanation of how to use it is given in this document.
+An mail can be parsed in two different ways depending on what parts of the mail you are interesting in.
+To match constraints and functionnalities we wanted, each parser has its own API.

-### Parse only the header part
+### Parsing only the header part

-For many purposes, we are mostly interesting to parse only the header part of a mail.
-In this case, `Hd` sub-module should be what you want.
+For many purposes, it is only necessary to parse the header part of a mail.
+These cases require the `Hd` sub-module.

-A _complex_ example of `Hd` is available on the [`ocaml-dkim`][ocaml-dkim] project which wants to extract `DKIM` signature from header.
+Typical use cases include SMTP servers and usually need to have a low memory consumption.
+That's why an _stream API_ is provided.

+An complete example of a DKIM implementation using this `Hd` sub-module is available on the [`ocaml-dkim`][ocaml-dkim] project.
+The following code lines are extracted (and simplified) from it and shows how the _stream API_ enables to implement a DKIM checker that only needs one pass to verify a mail.

 ```ocaml
 let dkim_signature = Mrmime.Field_name.v "DKIM-Signature"